mwdata-science/website/content/registration.md

 # Week 1

-More info coming up
+Registration will open May 10, 2021

-# Weel 2
+# Week 2

-More info coming up
+Registration will open July 1st, 2021